tvghung/monopoly/project-document/ui-ux-overhaul/04_PHASE_4_GAMEPLAY_ACTIONS.md

   window/frame meshes, and the building render path remains `TileAssembly → TileDevelopmentLayer → BuildingLayer`.

-### 7.9 Workstream I - Chance and Khí Vận cards
+### 7.9 Workstream I - Chance and Khí Vận cards (historical pre-V7 baseline)

+This workstream text records the pre-V7 generic-card baseline.
+The current operation-scoped card contract is in Section 15 and the current closeout section.

-Observed server behavior:
+Observed server behavior at the pre-V7 audit:

 - apps/server/src/game/tiles.ts draws a card internally during tile resolution.
 - Card effects are applied by the server and may include payment, movement, GO-related effects, or jail.
 - Public state exposes deck counts, not deck order.
-- The current client/server command surface does not contain DRAW or CONTINUE commands.
+- The pre-V7 client/server command surface did not contain DRAW or CONTINUE commands.

-The old plan's flow of showing a DRAW button and waiting for CONTINUE is therefore removed from the baseline.
+The old plan's flow of showing a DRAW button and waiting for CONTINUE was therefore removed from that baseline.
+V7 later introduced operation-scoped `draw card`/`dismiss card` commands and durable `PendingCardInteraction`.

-Phase 4 baseline:
+Pre-V7 Phase 4 baseline:

 - Present a special-tile pulse when the authoritative landing is known.
 - Present only a card identity or result that the current public/private